BirminghamConservatoire/integra-framework/README.md

 - Copy the file libIntegra/msvc/flext_settings_VS.props to libIntegra/externals/flext

-This will overwrite the existing flext_settings_VS.props in libIntegra/externals/flext.
+**This will overwrite the existing flext_settings_VS.props in libIntegra/externals/flext**.
 Because this file is tracked by git, it will therefore show up as modified in the git staging area.
 To ignore these local changes, use:

 `git update-index --skip-worktree libIntegra/externals/flext/flext_settings_VS.props`

 The changes will then be ignored by git.

 ### Building the Visual Studio solution